 In Brazil the work on the Belo Monte barrage has already begun.
-Once it should be completed it would be the worlds third largest dam behind the Three-Canyon-Dam in China and the Itaipñ barrage near the border of Brazil and Paraguay.
+Once it should be completed it will be the worlds third largest dam behind the Three-Canyon-Dam in China and the Itaipñ barrage near the border of Brazil and Paraguay.
 For the construction of the barrage 20.000 people and some Indian tribes who live alongside the river need to be resettled.
-An area of thousands of square kilometers would become flooded.
+An area of thousands of square kilometers will become flooded.

 However not just the climate balance of the dam is negative.
 If all the planned 60 mega dams and 100 barrages of medium size would be realized in the Brazilian Amazon an irreversible loss of species would be the consequence.
 The riversides and the rivers are not only settlement areas and arterial traffic routes for the people but also many animals like skimmers, sea swallows and turtles need the sand banks along the riversides to breed or to lay their eggs.
 If the given enlargement plans were realized about 1000 fish species would die out.
 This amounts to 10% of all fish species world-wide.

 All of it just to establish energy intense industry on the Amazon.
 The energy is not needed by households.
-That way new aluminium refineries are planned.
+That way new aluminium smelting works are planned.
 Not just that larger areas of virgin forest needs to be destroyed in order to mine the bauxite.
 If we have a look on what is happening at the worlds largest aluminium refinery in Barcarena, Para in the Amazon the environmental pollution is even more hard.
 White aluminium powder is spreading over kilometers, perpetuates in the soil and has lead to fish mortality the way that the nets remain empty.
 Some years ago there were heavy rain falls and the toxic waste red mud landfill extending here up to the horizon has overflown and contaminated the ground water.

 The local communities do not have a water supply there; they bathe, wash themselves in and drink the poisoned water that does not only cause skin irritations.
 The people living in the area of the factory do not get work there because they have no education.
 This though all the workers fall chronically ill sooner or later.